 The state of Ohio assesses points against the driving record of drivers who commit certain traffic violations.
 Ohio’s point system is intended to take dangerous drivers off the roads.
 When you accumulate 12 or more points over a two-year period, the State of Ohio suspends your license.

 Points and penalties for traffic violations in Ohio are serious charges that can carry steep consequences for drivers.
 A traffic attorney at Gounaris Abboud, LPA, can explain the process for getting points on your license in Ohio and the potential consequences if you accumulate too many.

-Contact us online or call (937) 222-1515 today for a free consultation.
+Contact us online or call (937) 761-3929 today for a free consultation.

 Points for Various Violations in Ohio